Table of Contents

-The distribution of publications that are for sale is governed by Board of Regents Policy: Direct Sales of Goods and Services and Administrative Policy: Selling Goods and Services to External Customers.
+The distribution of publications that are for sale is governed by Board of Regents Policy: Direct Sales of Goods and Services (PDF) and Administrative Policy: Selling Goods and Services to External Customers.

-Banners in University properties and facilities must promote a University event sponsored by a department or registered student organization.
+Signs and banners in University properties and facilities must promote a University event sponsored by a department or registered student organization.